-April 17, 2008 (Ellis Island, NY) - Today in the historic Great Hall on Ellis Island three esteemed individuals and a renowned family were honored by The Statue of Liberty-Ellis Island Foundation, Inc. for their contributions to the American Experience.
+April 13, 2011 (Ellis Island, NY) – Today in the historic Great Hall on Ellis Island four esteemed individuals were honored by The Statue of Liberty-Ellis Island Foundation, Inc. for their contributions to the American Dream.

-The Ellis Island honorees received a framed copy of the original ship’s passenger manifest documenting the arrival of their family in America, obtained from the database of the American Family Immigration History Center® at the Ellis Island Immigration Museum and online at www.ellisisland.org.
-The database contains the arrival records of the more than 25 million people who entered through the Port of New York and Ellis Island from 1892-1924.
-Forty percent of Americans have family immigration records in this database.
+Torre, Mitchell and Iacocca received a framed copy of the original ship’s passenger manifest documenting the arrival of their family through Ellis Island.
+The Foundation’s database of ship’s passenger arrivals available at the American Family Immigration History Center® at the Ellis Island Immigration Museum and online at www.ellisisland.org documents the arrival records of the more than 25 million immigrants, travelers and crew members who came through America’s Golden Door and the Port of New York from 1892-1924.

 About The Statue of Liberty-Ellis Island